-Sometimes you don’t know what to say when someone you love is going through something heavy.
-A sick parent can change the air in a room, tilt every routine, and leave your friend staring at days that feel impossible.
+If you don’t know what to say when someone you love is going through something heavy, don’t worry; we are here to help you.
+A sick parent can change the air in a room, tilt every routine, and leave your friend staring at the very hard days.
 The right words won’t fix what’s happening, but they can make the weight a little less lonely.

 Short Words of Encouragement for Friend With Sick Parent